matheusfenolio/next-level-week-2020/README.md

 ### Repository

-Before everthing, let's clone the project.
-Go to your terminal and execute the follow command:
+After that clone the project.
+Go to your terminal and execute the following command:

 ```shell
 $ git clone https://github.com/matheusfenolio/next-level-week-2020.git
 ```

-Now go to the folder created:
+Now go to the downloaded folder:

 ```shell
 $ cd next-level-week-2020